DigitalProductionExampleLibrary/ALab/docs/src/pages/documentation.md

 ![Procedurals in ALab rendered by Houdini's Karma](../../public/character_procedurals_in_karma.png)

 These curves are represented by USD overrides and stored in `baked_procedurals.usd`.
-They overwrite the original Animal Logic procedural data designed for Glimpse with a `prim` `<procedural_root_prim>/procedurals/output/curves`.
+They overwrite the original Netflix Animation Studios procedural data designed for Glimpse with a `prim` `<procedural_root_prim>/procedurals/output/curves`.

 These curves should be visible by switching to a view with display `purpose` **render**.
 In `USDView`, you can navigate to **View > Display Purposes > Render**.